GIS4DEV/GIS4DEV.github.io/_lessons/01c_gravitymodel.md

 Do you remember the gravity model of spatial interaction from *human geography with GIS*?
 If not, you may review the model here:

-- resources to come!
+- resources to be posted very soon!
-- hope this page renders!